Japan PM Abe strikes dovish tone on Russia at islands rally

-TOKYO (AFP) - Japanese Prime Minister Shinzo Abe struck a conciliatory tone with Russia at an annual rally Thursday (Feb 7) to demand the return of small northern isles claimed by both nations.
+TOKYO • Japanese Prime Minister Shinzo Abe struck a conciliatory tone with Russia at an annual rally yesterday to demand the return of small northern isles claimed by both nations.

 Instead, he vowed to focus on concluding an official peace treaty with Russia, after meeting President Vladimir Putin 25 times, most recently last month.

-"It is not easy to resolve an issue that has remained unresolved for 73 years," Abe told the rally in Tokyo, attended by hundreds of former islanders and their relatives.
+"It is not easy to resolve an issue that has remained unresolved for 73 years," Mr Abe told the rally in Tokyo, which was attended by hundreds of former islanders and their relatives.

 "I am determined to take on the work to resolve the territorial issue by taking one step at a time with your earnest desire etched in my heart," he said.

-Abe speaks at the rally every year, but struck a relatively softer tone on Thursday.
+Mr Abe speaks at the rally every year, but struck a relatively softer tone at this year's event.

 Despite the row, Tokyo and Moscow already have vibrant economic relations, with the likes of Toyota and Japanese energy firms heavily invested in Russia, operating major factories and sales networks.